 There are a lot of great snorkeling areas in and around Puerto Vallarta, but Los Arcos National Park is one of my favorites!
 The best way to experience this gorgeous park is with a tour group where you can be guided by a marine biologist guide and learn about the diverse wildlife that you are going to see.

 This half-day tour will take you out on a boat and provide snorkeling equipment.
-The tour also offers drinks and a light lunch after the snorkeling adventure!
-Prices for the tour are around 1,700 MXN ($90 USD) and the tour leaves from Puerto Vallarta marina.
+The tour also offers snacks and drinks throughout the snorkeling adventure!
+Prices for the tour are around 1,442 MXN ($80 USD) and the tour leaves from Puerto Vallarta marina.
 This is easily one of my personal favorite day trips from Puerto Vallarta.

 16. Puerto Vallarta Bontanical Gardens

 One of the best ways to enjoy the flora and fauna of Puerto Vallarta is by taking a day trip to the Vallarta Botanical Gardens.
 The gardens’ purpose is to showcase the diversity of the region, as well as protect it.

 You can get into the garden for 200 pesos per person.
 Once in, explore and check out the plants, flowers, vanilla plantations, and hiking trails.
 They even have a restaurant where you can enjoy a meal!
 I had brunch there and really enjoyed it – the view of the gardens was spectacular.

 I highly recommend going in the morning to enjoy breakfast before exploring the gardens.
 Listen to the rainforest and watch hummingbirds with a coffee in hand.
 The best part is you’ll have the opportunity to watch the hummingbirds feed right from your hands with their personal hummingbird feeders!

 Especially for my nature lovers, I think you will really enjoy this day trip.
 The Vallarta Botanical Gardens are located about 45 minutes from central Puerto Vallarta.
 You can get here via bus, taxi, or Uber.